 - People who overspend or need to be more disciplined with money.

-- People who want to change hoarding habits in incremental ways (I share some tips below).
+- People who want to change hoarding habits in incremental ways.

-- People juggling a lot — consider being a minimalist only in your work day wardrobe.
+- People juggling a lot.
+If you’re a busy career woman you may consider being a minimalist only in your work wardrobe, for example.

 - People who suffer from anxiety, have sleep problems or any type of mental health concern.

-Famous minimalists include, Steve Jobs, Angelina Jolie and Robert Pattinson.
+Famous minimalists include, of course, Steve Jobs, as well as Angelina Jolie and Robert Pattinson.

-First, let blogger Jenny Mustard give you her take on the lifestyle and clear up some common misconceptions you might have about being a minimalist.
-Then, check below for the tips I promised.
+First, let blogger Jenny Mustard give you her take on the lifestyle and clear up some common misconceptions you might have about being a minimalist, then use our try-it-out method to make the change: